lake-wg/authz/draft-selander-ace-ake-authz.md

 The (potentially constrained) device wants to enroll into a domain over a constrained link.
 The device authenticates and enforces authorization of the (non-constrained) domain authenticator with the help of a voucher, and makes the enrollment request.
 The domain authenticator authenticates the device and authorizes its enrollment.
-Authentication between device and domain authenticator is made with a lightweight authenticated Diffie-Hellman key exchange protocol (LAKE, {{I-D.ietf-lake-reqs}}).
+Authentication between device and domain authenticator is made with the lightweight authenticated Diffie-Hellman key exchange protocol EDHOC  {{I-D.ietf-lake-edhoc}}.
-The procedure is assisted by a (non-constrained) authorization server located in a non-constrained network behind the domain authenticator providing information to the device and to the domain authenticator.
+The procedure is assisted by a (non-constrained) authorization server located in a non-constrained network behind the domain authenticator providing information to the device and to the domain authenticator as part of the protocol.

-The objective of this document is to specify such a protocol which is lightweight over the constrained link and reuses elements of the LAKE.
+The objective of this document is to specify such a protocol which is lightweight over the constrained link and reuses elements of EDHOC.
 See illustration in {{fig-overview}}.

 ~~~~~~~~~~~
                    Voucher
-              LAKE  Info
+             EDHOC  Info
 +----------+  |    |   +---------------+  Voucher  +---------------+
 |          |  |    |   |               |  Request  |               |
 |  Device  |--|----o-->|    Domain     |---------->| Authorization |